Published 15th September 2017

 Probably because of this randomness it is easy for learners to be tripped up by first language transfer.
+First language transfer is when similarities in a learner’s first language interfered with their learning of a second language.
 Italian learners of English may well take a coffee because this is how it is said in Italian.
 Similarly, speakers of Spanish will have comparable problems, while speakers of a completely different language, like Arabic, will have their own totally different transfer issues.

 There are a huge number of collocations in English.
 Learning vocabulary is bad enough but adding in the fact that certain words are used together adds another dimension to learning the words of a language.
 The thing is, knowing collocations is what can mean knowing a language.
 Using collocations in language production will make you sound more natural.
 Your language will flow and your listeners won’t struggle to understand what you are trying to say.
 This is why collocations are so important in language learning.

 Encourage your learners to read English texts.
 Be sure to include authentic materials into your lessons so that your students are exposed to natural language as much as possible.
 When teaching vocabulary, don’t only focus on meaning, form and pronunciation but also focus on common collocations with the words in question.
 Be sure to draw your students’ attention to the occurrence and usage of collocations in any texts you use in class.